CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/3-dynamic-components/theory.md

 that removes that id from the list.
 For us to get that id being sent by the output, we use the reserved word $event

+## Lesson 9 - ngOnChanges

+ngOnChanges is a lifecycle method that is fired every time the values of a component's input change.
+Therefore, if we have to execute some logic when that happens, that is the place.

+For this, inside the person component, which is the component that has the @Input, we will implement the onChanges interface.

+It is not required to implement this interface, but it is a good practice because it will require us to implement the `ngOnChanges` method

+This method is executed by angular itself.
+Angular calls it under the hood every time a `@Input()` value changes.

+It is not recommended to invoke this method, like `this.ngOnChanges...`, let angular to deal with its life cycles.

+this method receives a changes parameter, of the type SimpleChanges.
+By logging the value of changes we will notice:

+. changes is an object
+. it will have the name of the inputs, in this case, the `person` object we are sending to it.
+. the input pessoa will be another object of type simple change containing the currentValue (the one we are passing in). the firstChange, which will be true on its initialization and false after every change. and the previousValue attribute

+### Does the previous value "gets" the initial value we define in the `@Input()`?

+The short answer is **no**.

+We defined the input person with the ! non null assertion, this tells TS that:

+"trust me, this property will be initialized at some point".
+It doesn't initialize any value in runtime

+For angular, before the first binding, person is undefined

+### Why does previousValue starts at null or undefined?

+At the first time angular makes the @Input binding there is no previous value and with the first change as true.
+Even if the parent passes an initial object, there is no "before".
+It doesn't consider the default value as the previous one.
+The change cycle begins in the binding coming form the parent

+previousValue stops being undefined only after the second change

+### input objects and arrays

+When we are dealing with one of these two types, when we simply alter the one property of the object, it won't reflect on ngOnChanges.
+For it to be called again, we need to create a new reference in memory, by creating another instance of object.

+We can see this in action by creating a method that changes a person name onclick, and even though we have the console log inside the ngOnChanges method, it doesn't fire this method

+If we want ngOnChanges to be fired and to treat that new value.
+We need to make use of the immutability concept, and create a new object on the peoples array that will spread over all the already existing person properties, and update only its name.
+like: `this.people[0] = { ...this.people[0], name: "Updated" };`

+### Is this

+I thought so, since we are modifying an item on the array in a specific position, but the anser is **no**, and we are actually using the correct pattern.

+But what the code is really doing is:

+. it creates a new object
+. copies every property of the old object
+. overwrites the name
+. **replace** the item in index 0

+The object is being re-created, not updated.
+It is a new memory reference but with the same values.